daattali/beautiful-jekyll/about.md

 ## Additional details

-**Program Start Date**: The program will be first offered in September 2016.
+**Program Start Date**: The first cohort of the MDS program started in September 2016.

 **Program Completion Time**: Anticipated time for completion of the program is 10 months of full-time academic study.